Janmabhoomi Express

 Janmabhoomi has 24 coaches, of which 8 are unreserved, 2 are luggage cum baggage coaches, 11 Non AC chair car second class coaches and 3 AC chair car.
-Daily one train will start at Visakhapatnam and one train will start from Lingampalli station.
+Daily one train will depart from Visakhapatnam and one from Lingampalli station.
 At Lingampalli will start by 6:15 a.m. and it will reach Visakhapatnam by 19:40 p.m. and train from Visakhapatnam will start by 6:15 a.m. and it will reach Lingampalli by 19:40 p.m.

 Coaches

 Janmabhoomi Express has 22 coaches, of which 6 are Unreserved General Coaches, 11 second class (2nd Seating) coaches, 1 AC Chair Car coach, 2 AC 3-Tier Economy coaches along with 1 EoG and 1 SLR coach.
 It was upgraded to LHB coaches on 23 February 2023.

 Traction

 Earlier it was hauled by WDP-4D of Gooty Shed from Secunderabad Junction to Tenali Junction because the Secunderabad Junction– route was not electrified and WAP-4 of Erode Shed from Tenali Junction to Visakhapatnam.

 Currently the route is electrified and it is hauled by a Lallaguda Loco Shed-based WAP-7 or Vijayawada Loco Shed based WAP-4 electric locomotive on its entire journey.

 To avoid time consumption at Tenali Junction for loco reversal, this train will be attached with Vijayawada Loco Shed based WAP-4 or WAP-7 at rear side and runs as push-pull mode between Guntur Junction and Vijayawada Junction and Vice versa.